Skip to main content

 3. Cut Your Expenses Thoughtfully

-The very first thing you should do when you fall on hard times is to figure out what can get cut.
+The very first thing you should do when you fall on hard times is to figure out what can be cut.
 Put a priority on your basic needs and start whittling down everything else.
 Do you really need a subscription to Netflix, Hulu, and HBO?
 Is now really the best time to splurge on a new couch?
 Remember, you’re in survival mode now.

 After covering monthly expenses (rent, credit cards, groceries, etc.) most of your remaining budget should go to savings and investments.
 It’s a major life adjustment, but a necessary one if you’re going to make it through without going into major debt.
-However, it’s also important to take care of yourself, so make a point to …
+However, it’s also important to take care of yourself, so make a point to.

 2. Treat Yourself Occasionally

-Look, there are no shortage of articles out there listing off ways to scrimp and save.
-The problem with this advice is it acts like humans are emotionless robots.
+Look, there is no shortage of articles out there listing off ways to scrimp and save.
+The problem with this advice is that it acts like humans are emotionless robots.
 Yes, it makes financial sense to always brew your own coffee at home and never set foot in a cafe.
 It’s also an incredibly boring way to live and requires the discipline of a monk.
 Being in a financial funk means you will have very little disposable income.
 This is just the reality.
 However, it doesn’t mean you have to be a joyless shut-in who’s not allowed to have fun or enjoy life.

 Finding a little money each month to splurge on yourself is important to staying positive during a financial setback.
 Even if it’s just eating out for lunch twice a month, you’ll be giving yourself something to look forward to.
 Yes, a smarter decision would be to save that money instead.
 However, finding small ways to treat yourself is important for your mental health and can actually help you stick to your budget.